 What should I wear to an indoor skydiving experience?

 As you will be wearing a flight suit over your clothes, it's recommended to wear something comfortable that won't restrict your movements, such as trousers and a t-shirt.
-For footwear, go for lace-up and well-fitting shoes; like sneakers or running shoes.
+For footwear, go for lace-up and well-fitting shoes; like trainers or running shoes.
 Boots, high heels or flip-flops are not allowed.

 Is there a weight limit?